 |Communication Tool (e.g. Yammer, email…)||Messages exchanged|

-The accepted formats are detailed in the API Specification - typically, a minimal connector layer (as described on the architecture page) is used to bridge the gap between your systems and the Skill Engine API.
+The accepted format is detailed in the API Specification - typically, a minimal connector layer (as described on the architecture page) is used to bridge the gap between your systems and the Skill Engine API.

-In addition to this data, the Skill Engine API also allows you to leverage your metadata through the custom properties system - this way, you can filter and analyse Employees, Vacancies and Courses based on any variable you want.
-For example, you can use this system to compare the skills of different teams, see the distribution of a competency over years of service or age...
+In addition to this fixed format, the Skill Engine API also allows you to leverage your metadata through the custom properties system - this way, you can filter and analyze Employees, Vacancies, and Courses based on any variable you want.
+For example, you can use this system to compare the skills of entire teams, see the distribution of a specific competency over years of service or age...
 Metadata is allowed as a string (for categorial types) or as a number (for continuous types and quantities).

-The Skill Engine processes documents through a process called skill extraction (visualised below).
+The Skill Engine processes documents through a process called skill extraction (visualized below).
 In this process, the Skill Engine reads through both structured and unstructured data, interpreting the skills connected to it and aggregating them into structured skill profiles.
 If skills are the atoms, you could see skill profiles as the molecules, with the bonds between the atoms representing the interaction between skills.
 Skill extraction is carried out through artificial intelligence, depending on state-of-the-art language models.
-While accurately representing the skillset of people, jobs and courses, skill profiles are anonymous, with no personal information included in them.
+While accurately representing the skillset of people, jobs, and courses, skill profiles are anonymous.

-The Skill Engine API stores your data in a logically separated data store.
+The Skill Engine stores your data in a logically separated data store.

-Data stored is defined by a crucial principle: only things that are needed to provide results downstream are retained.
-For example, resume files, which typically contain a wide range of sensitive personal information, are dropped immediately after their skill profile has been extracted, leaving only this pseudonymised profile.
-The same holds for any other unstructured data (e.g. documents), which are never stored inside the system.
+Data stored is defined by a crucial principle: only the information that is needed to provide results downstream is retained.
+For example, resume files, which typically contain a wide range of sensitive personal information, are dropped immediately after their skill profile has been extracted, leaving only a pseudonymized profile.
+The same holds for any other unstructured data ( e.g. documents), which are never stored inside the Skill Engine.

-Metadata of an entity is retained until either the entity or the custom property containing the metadata is removed, since the metadata needs to be available for flexible queries.
+The metadata of an entity is retained until either the entity or the custom property containing the metadata is removed, since the metadata must be available for flexible queries.